SebastianLomme/SebastianLomme/README.md

 - 👋 Hi, I’m @SebastianLomme
 - 👀 I’m interested in Full-stack Development
-- 🌱 I’m currently learning front-end Development
+- 🌱 I’m currently looking for a full-stack Development job
-- 💞️ I’m looking to collaborate on front-end Development
+- 💞️ I’m would like to collaborate on front-end / Javascript / React / Python Flask or projects
-- 📫 How to reach me send me a message
+- 📫 Just send me a message to reach me

 <!---
 SebastianLomme/SebastianLomme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.